SharonLutz/SharonLutz.github.io/software.md

 [GitHub](https://github.com/SharonLutz/software/tree/master/bayesIndirect)
 and implements the method from the following paper: <br>
 - **Lutz SM**, Hokanson JE, Sharma S, Weiss S, Raby B, Lange C. (2013) On the Integration of Expression Profiles in Genetic Association Studies: A Bayesian Approach to Determine the Path from Gene to Disease. *Open Journal of Genetics*.
 3(3).

+### powerASEeQTL
+An R package that runs power calculations for joint allele specific expression (ASE) and eQTL analyses of RNA-seq data.
+On [GitHub](https://github.com/SharonLutz/powerASEeQTL) and implements the method from the following paper: <br>
+- **Lutz SM**, Thwing A, Fingerlin TE.
+(2017) Power Calculations for eQTL Mapping and Allele Specific Expression with RNA-seq Data.
+(Submitted)

+### RNAseqRare
+An R package that performs expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
+On [GitHub](https://github.com/SharonLutz/software/tree/master/RNAseqRare) and implements the method from the following paper: <br>
+- **Lutz SM**, Thwing A, Fingerlin TE.
+(2017) A Statistical Framework for Rare Variant Associations with RNA-seq Data.
+(Submitted)

 ### linkRARE
 An R package that incorporates linkage data in genetic association studies with 2 approaches: 1) Bayesian Hierarchical model and 2) frequentist approach for rare variants.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/linkRARE)